Advanced-Architectures-UNIMORE/richie-hesoc/accelerators/src/mmult_hw/README.md

-# 2D convolution
+# Matrix multiplication (baseline)

 ## About this accelerator
-2D convolution, from the Vivado HLS examples.
+Matrix multiplication accelerator without HLS optimizations.

 ## About this repository
 The structure of the repository is as follows: